ywx649999311/ywx649999311_old.github.io/content/home/experience.md

   Research work includes:

-  * Examine simulated LSST cadences for AGN classification and variability modeling
+  * Model SDSS Stripe 82 quasar light curves as CARMA(2,1)/DHO processes
+  * Run the LSSTC AGN Data Challenge 2021
-  * Build a training data for AGN selection in LSST using data from the SDSS Stripe 82 and XMM-LSS regions
+  * Construct a training data set for AGN classification in LSST using archival data from the SDSS Stripe 82 and XMM-LSS regions
-  * Develop AGN selection and photo-z estimation algorithms using machine learning
+  * Examine simulated LSST cadences for AGN classification and variability study
   """

 [[experience]]